saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 As an administrator of a network with strict traffic egress policies, I want Windows nodes on my OpenShift cluster to successfully make proxied external requests for images and other external service interactions.
-This includes updating proxy settings when the cluster-wide config changes.
+This includes updating proxy variables when the cluster-wide config changes.

 #### Story 2 - [WINC-633: Support custom CA certificates for cluster-wide proxy](https://issues.redhat.com/browse/WINC-633)